ryuichiueda/flow_estimator/README.md

 ## TODO

-* To consider fixed obstacles (two input PGM should be compared at first)
+* To consider fixed obstacles (Two input PGM should be compared at first.)
 * To use better random variables